beta-j/ha-enemalta-tariff/FORUM_POST.md

 # Forum post draft

-Paste this into the Home Assistant Community forum under **Share your Projects!** (community.home-assistant.io).
-Replace the GitHub URL first.
-Trim/reword to taste — keep it personal, the community responds well to that.

----

 **Title:** Enemalta (Malta) electricity tariff cost calculator — running € cost from your energy sensor

 **Body:**

-If you're in Malta and on Home Assistant, you've probably wanted to see what your energy use is actually *costing* against Enemalta's banded tariffs.
+If you're in Malta and on Home Assistant, you've probably wanted to see what your energy use is actually *costing* against Enemalta's complicated banded tariffs.
 Those bands are cumulative per billing year and the marginal rate climbs as you use more, so a flat "kWh × price" sensor doesn't cut it.